 Ah, the best queues of Walt Disney World.
-By the way, for those of unfamiliar with the parlance, “queue” is fancy Frenchspeak for “line.”
+For those of unfamiliar with the parlance, “queue” is fancy Frenchspeak for “line.”
 For whatever reason, that’s how Walt Disney World refers to its line (maybe to make them seem more pleasant?)
 But we digress.
 If you’ve ever been to Walt Disney World, you’ve waited in queues.
 Probably for hours.
 After all, not everything has FastPass+.

 Some of those queues are elaborately detailed, some are fairly basic.
-In some cases, the elaborate queues make the wait fly by, as you notice the elaborate details that foreshadow the attraction.
+In certain cases, the elaborate queues make the wait fly by, as you notice the elaborate details that foreshadow the attraction.
+In other cases, like Avatar Flight of Passage, even the elaborate queue cannot make the ridiculously long wait fly by.
 At their best, the queues play an integral part in the experience, setting the stage for what’s to come and helping guests suspend disbelief.